SirGsusFreak/vgchartzScrape/README.md

 ## TODO

-- [ ] Remap the columns according the selected values at resources.json
+- [ ] Add the Genre Column
-- [ ] Add some unit testing
+- [ ] Merge the outputs
-- [ ] Dockerize (w/ alpine-python) to ease use and avoid intallations
+- [ ] publish output to web site.
-- [ ] Publish at Docker hub
+- [ ] merge the total column
+- [ ] Add some unit testing, based on Github testing, to create a daily built of the site.

 ## Links